prokie/krets/README.md

 # Circuit-Simulation

-Read the book and do the problems
+Read the book Circuit Simulation by Farid N. Najm and do the problems.